aramis-lab/MICCAI-educational-challenge-2020/intro.md

 ### Run in the Cloud

 Interactive notebooks can be launched using a **Google Colab** instance.
-To do this, click on the icon in the upper side of the corresponding page.
+To do this, click on the icon <i class="fa fa-rocket" aria-hidden="true"></i>
+ in the upper side of the corresponding page.
 When launching the **Colab**, an initial step is proposed to set-up the notebook with the necessary software, this can take some time, particularly for the notebook "Prepare your neuroimaging data".
 Notebooks can be run indepedently.